Jlance999/jlance999.github.io/_posts/2020-01-08-Python - Scraper Problems.markdown

 Amazon bot detection found us out!
 The shame.
 Now what?
 Do we just abandon our poor scraper who didn't even make it to a full useable program outside of the terminal?
 Do we chalk it up to a learning experience and move on?
 Absolutely not.
 The entire reason I took the time to do this project in the first place was to learn about Python, and hopefully build my first GUI driven application after all of the C projects schoolwork has haunted my nightmares with.
 I need a break from plugging algorithms into those unforgiving black and white screens, and I'm not ready for that break to be over.
 I have spent the morning mulling over this issue, and the possible ways to move forward.

-# Manipulate the Header
+## Manipulate the Header

 I could simply change my header and restore the full funcitonality of the program.
+In the header we are passing a User-Agent, from my understanding this is basically data sent to the website whenever we request content from it.
+This text identifies a few things about the system sending the request, namely the application we are using, such as the version of Chrome, our operating system, and IP information.
+This is useful for web developers because they can then custom tailor their web page/application to different web browsers or devices, or in this case, are not, indeed a human user.

+There are plenty of automated ways to change the user agent when the scraper runs into issues, or simply generate a new oew one whenever the program is ran, however that hardly seems necessary and I won't be taking that path.

 ## Pros
 + Easy